MingFei2001/capstone-website/README.md

 A git repositories for the website in my capstone project

 ## TODO
+Initial Phase: Preparing the repository
 [x] Create a git repositories for the website
-[ ] Share the repos with Zachary Chin
+[x] Share the repos with Zachary Chin
-[ ] Create a development branch to protect the main branch [ ] Create the template for home page of the website
+[ ] Create a development branch to protect the main branch [x] Create the template for home page of the website Second Phase: Working on the file
+[ ] Add a navbar to the template file
+[ ] Add a footer to the template file
+[ ] Create an index page
+[ ] Create a About Us page
+[ ] Create a Contact Us page
+[ ] Create a Product lisitng page

 ## Introduction